sendhello/order-service/README.md

 - **Recommended**: 2 CPU, 2GB RAM
 - **Storage**: 10GB for logs and temporary files

+## Security

+Security is a top priority for this project.
+We have implemented multiple security measures and follow best practices to ensure the safety of your data.

+### Security Features

+- **Multi-tenant Architecture**: Row Level Security (RLS) ensures data isolation between organizations
+- **JWT Authentication**: Secure token-based authentication system
+- **Input Validation**: All API inputs are validated using Pydantic schemas
+- **SQL Injection Protection**: SQLAlchemy ORM with parameterized queries
+- **Distributed Tracing**: OpenTelemetry integration for audit trails
+- **Secure Error Handling**: Error responses don't leak sensitive information

+### Reporting Security Vulnerabilities

+If you discover a security vulnerability, please follow our responsible disclosure process outlined in our [Security Policy](SECURITY.md).

+**Please do not create public GitHub issues for security vulnerabilities.** Instead, email us directly at bazhenov.in@gmail.com with details about the vulnerability.

+### Security Best Practices

+When deploying and using this service:

+- Use strong, unique JWT secret keys
+- Enable HTTPS in production
+- Keep dependencies up to date
+- Use secure database connections (SSL/TLS)
+- Implement proper network security measures
+- Regular security audits and monitoring

+For detailed security information, please see our [Security Policy](SECURITY.md).

 ## Contributing

 1. Fork the repository